Are you codependent?

 Codependents often don't know where they end and others begin.
 There is a lack of clearly defined ego boundaries.2

-The following definitions of codependence describe how the codependent feels and what he feels he must try to achieve:
+The following definitions of codependence describe how codependents feel and what they feel they must try to achieve:

 "A pattern of painful dependence on compulsive behaviors and on approval from others in an attempt to find safety, self-worth, and identity."3

 "The condition wherein one person tries to control another and to be responsible for the consequences of the behavior of that other person."4

 This definition of codependence goes some way to explaining what causes codependency:

 "A pattern of coping which develops because of prolonged exposure to and practice of dysfunctional family rules that make difficult the open expression of thought."5

 Codependency is a condition that affects a large percentage of the adult population in varying degrees.
 Other terms often used for codependent behavior in relation to narcissism are 'enabler',6 'follower',7 'covert narcissist',8 'inverted narcissist'9 and 'co-narcissist'.10 Also the 'rescuer'11 in the Drama Triangle reflects codependent behaviour (see Karpman's 'drama triangle' in Wikipedia).

 Codependents seek security both at work and at home, so they are drawn to individuals who are, or appear to be, confident, positive and self-assured.

 Narcissists display these very qualities, displaying an air of superiority, grandiosity and self-importance.
 Codependents admire these qualities, and narcissists crave admiration.